AVShankar/bookmark/README.md

 # Bookmark_App 📑

 Bookmark app is a web application done using ReactJS and Firebase for Authentication.

-It allows user to maintain their bookmarks
+User can maintain their bookmarks using this app.

 Website's homepage when not signed-in with Google will look like: